-The Victim Notification System uses a confidential database to provide registrants (crime victims, surviving family members, witnesses who testified at trial and concerned citizens) notifications regarding an offender's status.
-Victim Notification System registrants have the option of electing to receive notifications via letter, email or both.
+The Victim Notification System (VNS) uses a confidential database to provide registrants (crime victims, surviving family members, witnesses who testified at trial and concerned citizens) notifications regarding an offender's status.
+VNS registrants have the option of electing to receive notifications via letter, email or both.
 The VNS provides more than 80 points of notification regarding several phases of an offender's incarceration and supervision, including the parole review process.
-Since each case is unique and the points of notification are typically driven by the status of the offender, registrants may not receive each point of notification.
-Most notifications are automatically generated, while others are created by Victim Services Division staff.
+Since each case is unique and the points of notification are typically driven by the status of the offender, registrants may not receive each type of notification.

+Most notifications are automatically generated, while others are created by VSD staff.
 Individuals are added to the notification system upon their request, either from their completed Victim Impact Statement or by contacting the division directly.
-At the end of FY 2016, there were 186,561 individuals registered on the system, with 5,341 registrants added throughout the fiscal year.
-During FY 2016, the division processed 153,956 pieces of correspondence, which included notifications sent, parole protest materials received, Victim Impact Statements and other victim-related letters or emails sent or received.
+At the end of FY 2017, there were 192,775 individuals registered on the system, with 6,214 registrants added throughout the fiscal year.
+During FY 2017, the division processed 167,971 pieces of correspondence, which included notifications sent, parole protest materials received, Victim Impact Statements and other victim-related letters or emails sent or received.

-Since 2014 Victim Services has offered text notifications to statutory victims of offenders who are on parole supervision.
+Since 2014, the VSD has offered text notifications to statutory victims of offenders who are on parole supervision.
 Statutory victims can register to receive text notifications when a warrant is issued, a warrant is withdrawn or an arrest is made of an offender who is on parole supervision.
 Text notifications are time-sensitive and are generated 24 hours a day, seven days a week.
-To receive text notifications, statutory victims must register their cell phone number with the division's confidential VNS.
-At the end of FY 2016, 888 text notifications had been sent to statutory victims.
+At the end of FY 2017, 1,137 text notifications had been sent to statutory victims.